vuejs/rfcs/active-rfcs/0000-reactivity-effect-scope.md

 # Summary

-Introducing a new `EffectScope` API for `@vue/reactivity`.
+Introducing a new `effectScope()` API for `@vue/reactivity`.
 An `EffectScope` instance can automatically collect effects run within a synchronous function so that these effects can be disposed together at a later time.

 # Basic example